djuro/simpleNewsApp/README.md

 simplenewsapp
 =============
 News website project.
-Not yet finished.
+Done during job course in a Company I work for now.
+It has been a great success.